Curl Creams, Protests, & War: The Untold Legacy Of Madam C.J. Walker

 In the summer of 1917, Madam C.J.
 Walker, America's first female self-made millionaire, had something to say to President Woodrow Wilson.

-A white mob had just murdered more than a dozen black people in East St. Louis, Illinois.
+A white mob had just murdered more than a dozen Black people in East St. Louis, Illinois.
 The reaction, according to Walker's great-great-granddaughter and biographer A'Lelia Bundles, was on par with the outcry after the murders of Travyon Martin and Michael Brown.
 "It was Black Lives Matter 1.0," Bundles says.
-"It energised the community."
+"It energized the community."

 Four days later, Walker and other Harlem leaders traveled to the White House to present President Wilson with a petition advocating federal legislation against lynching, which was not yet a federal crime.
 It was canceled at the last minute.
 They were told he had "another appointment," says Bundles.
 Walker and the others left their petition, which also highlighted the African Americans who were then serving in World War I, on President Wilson's desk.

 Madam C.J.
-Walker, whose story will soon be told in a new Netflix miniseries starring Octavia Spencer, is most widely known for being the first black female millionaire — and the first woman of any race to become a self-made millionaire — thanks to her eponymous hair-care company.
-But she also believed strongly in using her immense wealth and influence to make a difference in the world, contributing to anti-lynching initiatives, and rallying for better treatment of black soldiers in WWI and economic independence for black women.
+Walker, whose story is now being told in a new Netflix miniseries starring Octavia Spencer, is most widely known for being the first Black female millionaire — and the first woman of any race to become a self-made millionaire — thanks to her eponymous hair-care company.
+But she also believed strongly in using her immense wealth and influence to make a difference in the world, contributing to anti-lynching initiatives, and rallying for better treatment of Black soldiers in WWI and economic independence for Black women.